Mosquitoes known to carry dengue, yellow fever seen in California

 AGGRESSIVE DAYTIME FEEDER

-Homeowners are also advised to keep screens fastened over open windows and doors, to apply repellent when outside and to use mosquito netting over infant cribs, carriers and strollers.

-Most mosquito species that are common to residential areas of California tend to feed at night.
+Most mosquito species that bite people and are common to residential areas of California tend to feed at night.
 Others that bite during daylight hours are typically found in rural or undeveloped areas only, officials say.

-Aedes aegypti feels very much at home around humans, feeds most often in daylight, and it is a primary vector for both yellow fever and dengue.
-Moreover, its eggs can survive without moisture for up to two years without hatching, Phillips said.

-For now, the risk of contracting either illness in California is low, because a mosquito would have to bite an already infected person then bite another person, experts say.
+For now, the risk of contracting dengue or yellow fever in California is low, because a mosquito would have to bite an already infected person then bite another person, experts say.

 While there have been locally transmitted human cases of dengue reported in Florida this year, and occasional cases in Hawaii and Texas, all 183 cases documented in California since 2010 have been in people infected while traveling in Latin America, Asia or Africa, Kramer said.